yyl/yyl.github.io/_posts/2014-06-06-build-aosp-keyboard.md

 After change, you have to also rebuild the native library again.
 If you build and run the project without changing the native library file, you will probably meet `UnsatifiedLinkError`.

 ### Miscs and conclusion

+Up to this point, you should be able to install the keyboard application.
+Note it only supports relatively newer versions of Android.
+I have tested oldest to 4.2.2.

 Sometimes I meet weird problem of installing the app.
 The IDE says `INSTALL_FAILED_UID_CHANGED`.
 If this comes up, remember to uninstall the keyboard app first (also clean the data before uninstall), and then reboot.
 This will usually do the trick.